- The dog breeds that are commonly being referred to as scary dogs include Rottweiler, Doberman Pinscher, Pit Bull types, and more.

 The sight of a Rottweiler is usually enough to keep any intruder out of your home.
-This stout and strong dog breed, one of the scariest dog breeds, came from Germany.
+One of the scariest dog breeds out there, this stout and strong dog breed came from Germany.
 Rottweilers were trained and bred initially to pull carts since they have a long labor-based history.
-Super intelligent, these protection dogs are fierce and won’t cower in a dangerous situation.
+What I love about these super intelligent pups is that they are fierce and won’t cower in a dangerous situation—perfect protection dogs!

 A Rottweiler does need to be properly bred and trained, although they won’t instantly attack a stranger.
 However, they can be aggressive and rowdy when provoked, especially if they are not taught and led with firmness.
 All a Rottweiler needs are the correct amount of socialization and love so that they learn to be gentle with family and friends, but still fierce when needed.

 This working dog is well known for its scary looks.
 The Doberman Pinscher was bred specifically to protect workers which resulted in a muscular and sleek body along with an alert disposition that makes them a great choice for professional work.
-If a Doberman has the right socialization from a puppy on so he will become well-mannered as an adult, so puppy training is recommended.
+If a Doberman has the right socialization from puppyhood he will become well-mannered as an adult, so I highly recommend proper puppy training.

 Doberman Pinschers feature a specific squint, and they also will not bark or dig a lot.
 Fast learning, a Doberman that is well-trained can stay calm when in danger and can also defend his family and himself when he needs to.
-He will also need a lot of exercises.
+Do not forget that he will need a lot of exercises too.

-Featuring muscular and short frames, the American Bull Terrier can be super intimidating.
-This breed is different than the Staffordshire English Terrier and bull terriers.
-Even though they have a reputation for being violent fighting dogs, they are very content to be at home.
+Featuring muscular and short frames, the American Bull Terrier can be super intimidating for many.
+Note that this breed is different than the Staffordshire English Terrier and bull terriers.
+Even though they have a reputation for being violent fighting dogs like the other types of pit bulls, they are very content to be at home.
 When they aren’t raised to pit fight, and American Bull Terrier is a lovable and gentle lap dog that loves to cuddle and hug.

 Even though they are gentle, the American Bull Terrier will still fiercely protect his family.
 Using their powerful build and stocky body, this breed is a great choice for protecting your family and home.

-Also called a Russian Bear Dog or Caucasian Shepherd Dog, the Caucasian Ovcharka is a large breed that features a thick, waterproof fur coat.
-Bred in the Caucasus, this breed protected sheep from intruders and wolves and worked well in the cold weather of the steppe.
+Also called a Russian Bear Dog or Caucasian Shepherd Dog, the Caucasian Ovcharka is a large breed that features a thick, waterproof fur coat making it an absolutely scary looking dog breed.
+Bred in the Caucasus, this breed protected sheep from intruders and wolves while working in the cold weather of the steppe.

 This physically imposing breed is also incredibly protective of their home and family.
 The Caucasian Ovcharka is a great guard dog and can easily knock over an intruder when they need to.
-They are also one of the largest dogs in the world.
-Requiring a special diet, you will need to check with a dietician or registered breeder to learn how to feed your dog properly.
-They can also be a little challenging to obedience train since they are very independent and do not like strangers.
-They also have a natural disdain for strangers, which may complicate your relationship.
+In Russia, they are used as prison dogs where they undergo specialized trainings.
+It likely helps that they are also one of the largest dogs in the world.

-Thanks to it being from the large dogs category, the Great Dane is a stately canine standing at around 30 to 32 inches high making it considered as one of the scary dogs around.
-The tallest dog breed, the Great Dane was bred for hunting boar, but the hunting personality has been bred out of its line making this breed a great choice for a domestic setting.
+Thanks to it being considered the tallest and largest dog breed, the Great Dane is a stately canine standing at around 30 to 32 inches high making it considered as one of the scariest dogs around.
+The Great Dane was bred for hunting boar, but the hunting personality has been bred out of its line making this breed a great choice for a domestic setting.
 Gentle with kids, this breed is a great family pet, but his size and bark are capable of deterring criminals or letting his owner know of an intruder.

 Well-known as protection dogs, German Shepherds are often used as military and police dogs.
 Rivaling the Doberman Pinscher, German Shepherds are often used as “working dogs on TV”.
 Loyal, intelligent, and strong, this dog breed is typically used as guards, so hardened criminals will know that a well-trained German Shepherd shouldn’t be messed with.